leonawicz/CommCharts4/docs/md/cc4lite01.md

 When changing the measurement scale, the data are not transformed in any way that should change the appearance of the bars in the two plots.
 Only the y-axis need take on new values.

+[*Note: erroneous degree symbol encoding in axis label only occurs in this rendered markdown document, for now.
+It did not occur in web applications.*]

 ##
 #### Freezing point baseline: Celsius